 Like the Harvard termite team, the MIT researchers were also inspired by nature, this time the abalone.
 Like other crustaceans, abalone can convert ocean-borne CO2 and minerals into calcium carbonate to build their rock-hard shells.
 The researchers isolated the enzyme that abalone use to mineralize the CO2 and engineered a batch of yeast to produce it.
 A beaker full of genetically modified yeast can produce 2 pounds (1 kilogram) of solid carbonate from only 1 pound (0.5 kilograms) of C02 [source: Trafton].
 Imagine how many carbon bricks they could make with 30 billion metric tons of CO2.

-For lots more list of world-changing inventions and futurist predictions, check out the related HowStuffWorks links on the next page.
+For lots more list of world-changing inventions and futurist predictions, check out the related HowStuffWorks links below.